 Where to stay

 - Hotel Paramount Tower: Hotel Paramount Tower is a luxury hotel in Calicut.
 It provides Wi-Fi services on its premises.
 The Kozhikode Beach is at 3 km from the hotel.
 This Calicut hotel houses 53 spacious rooms spanned across 8 floors.
-The rooms in this hotel is well equipped with attached bathroom, chargeable Internet connection, TV with satellite channels, minibar, and designer toiletries.
-There are in-house multi-cuisine restaurant and roof top Barbeque restaurant in this hotel.
+The rooms in this hotel are well equipped with attached bathroom, chargeable Internet connection, TV with satellite channels, minibar, and designer toiletries.
+There are in-house multi-cuisine restaurant and rooftop Barbeque restaurant in this hotel.
 The hotel facilitates currency exchange, laundry, travel desk, medical, and room services.
 Contact: Kozhikode, Calicut, Kerala – 673 001

 - Queens Hotel: Queens Hotel in Calicut offers a total of 21 rooms which comprise of several amenities like cable television, separate sitting area, air-conditioner and an attached bathroom with supply of hot and cold water.
 One can easily reach from the Kozhikode railway station as it is at a distance of 1 KM from the hotel.
 Contact: Calicut, Kerala – 673 002

 - Hotel Nalanda: Hotel Nalanda consists of 10 rooms spread over 3 floors.
-In-room amenities include a television, welcome amenities, makeup mirror, bottled/drinking water, attached bathroom with hot and cold running water supply and a wardrobe.
+In-room amenities include a television, welcome amenities, makeup mirror, bottled/drinking water, attached bathroom with a hot and cold running water supply and a wardrobe.
 This hotel in Kozhikode is 3 km from Kozhikode Bus Stand and 30 km from Calicut International Airport.
 Contact: Calicut, Kerala – 673 001

 - Apex Inn: Apex Inn provides 24-hour front desk assistance to its guests.
 This property in Calicut provides services like laundry, medical assistance and room service to its guests.
 Apex Inn has a power backup generator in case of emergency.
 One can easily reach here from the Calicut International Airport.
 Contact: Calicut, Kerala – 673 032